denten-books/plain-text/main.md

 patina of the original artifact.

-It is quite strange, if you think about it: to believe that objects somehow retain an aura of history.
-"A handkerchief used by Princess Diana."
-"The cigar box owned by President Kennedy."
-In some real sense, the historical patina covering these objects is not real.
-The patina cannot be reduced to physical characteristics, that is, to actual scratches or stains left on the object by a famous person.
-The object had to "be there" in some way.
-Having been there, is what gives the object value, sentimental or otherwise.
-The hight price contemporary society places on authentic artifacts is a vestige of magical thinking.
-Walter Benjamin's famous essay on the work of art in the age of mechanical reproduction appears to both celebrate and lament aura's demise.
+It is quite strange, if you think about it: to believe that objects somehow retain an aura of history: "a handkerchief used by Princess Diana," or "the cigar box owned by President Kennedy."
+In some real sense, the historical patina covering these objects is only imagined.
+President Kennedy's fingerprints and the tears of Princess Diana have long disappeared from their physical medium.
+Their trace cannot be reduced to "mere" physical
+characteristics: that is, to actual scratches, stains, or molecules, recoverable from the object.
+Rather, the object had to "be there" in some way, acquiring a patina of authenticity.
+"Having been there" is what gives the object value, sentimental or otherwise, in a condition that cannot be reduced to any formal, material characteristics.
+The high price contemporary society places on authentic artifacts is therefore a type of magical thinking.
+Walter Benjamin's famous essay on the work of art in the age of mechanical reproduction appears to both celebrate and lament the demise of such magic.
 "The technique of reproduction detaches the reproduced object from the domain of tradition," wrote Benjamin.
 "By making many reproductions it substitutes a plurality of copies for a unique existence.
 And in permitting the reproduction to meet the beholder or listener in his own particular situation, it reactivates the object reproduced.
 These two processes lead to a tremendous shattering of tradition which is the obverse of the contemporary crisis and renewal of mankind [@benjamin_work_1969, 217-253]."
+Once again, the fault lines between form and content lead threaten nothing less than human spiritual renewal.
 And yet, for Benjamin, the easy reproducibility of modern art forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual [@benjamin_work_1969, 217-253]."
+The magic of traditional art must be exposed as just that: magic and superstition.
 Crisis or emancipation?
-The reproducibility of the work in the age of mechanical reproduction brings with it metaphysical anxiety about tradition and about art's emancipatory potential.
+Benjamin feels both, and in this he captures the metaphysical anxiety of the modern age.
+We want our Vermeers to stay special but also to multiply for everyone, peering back at us from a multitude of anonymous reproductions.

-The modern world faces the challenge of authenticity, which we have only began to assimilate: politically, economically, philosophically.
+The modern world faces the challenge of authenticity, which we have only began to assimilate: politically, economically, and philosophically.
 The ubiquitous holographic certificate of authenticity on a luxury handbag or on a "Digital Versatile Disk" (how antiquated the DVD sounds already!) is a cheap band-aid hiding the immaterial nature of these artifacts.
-Fashion and software companies are reluctant to talk publicly about piracy,[^ln11-counter] because the so called "knock-offs" are essentially exact copies, often "leaked" from the very same factories producing the original.
+Fashion and software companies are reluctant to talk publicly about piracy,[^ln11-counter] because the so called "knock-offs" are essentially exact duplicates, often "leaked" from the very same factories producing the original.

 Note that it makes no sense to talk about "what was meant" by the designer of